 Make Friends And Start Exploring

 The sites that I listed above are only the tip of the iceberg when it comes to online communities dedicated exclusively to urbex.
-I can’t reiterate how important it is for you to find someone who you can explore with.
+I can’t reiterate how important it is for you to find someone with who you can explore.

 If none of your friends are interested in this hobby, your best bet to finding like-minded individuals who you can explore is through urbex forums like the ones I listed above.